hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 >
 > The "reservation" is only active for the training accounts during class.

+Make sure that your command prompt is now contains the word "compute".
+Once it does, we are ready to copy over some data to work with!

 ### Copying example data folder

 Now that we are all set up to use O2, the first thing to do is to check if there are any files in the data folder we are currently in.
-To do this we will run a command called `ls` or list.
+When you log in to a cluster, you will land within a folder designated specifically for your use, and is referred to as you "home directory".

+Let's list the contents of our home directory using a command called `ls`.

 ```bash
 $ ls